Skip to main

 Reno Snow Parks

 Reno snow parks and sledding hills are a little less formal than the Sno-Park program that is run by the California Department of Parks and Recreation, among a few other agencies.
-While many Tahoe ski resorts have snow play areas, the snow parks and sledding hills on Nevada’s public lands offer an exciting landscape for sledding, snowshoeing and exploration on Lake Tahoe snowmobiling.
+While many Lake Tahoe ski resorts have snow play areas, the snow parks and sledding hills on Nevada’s public lands offer an exciting landscape for sledding, snowshoeing and exploration on Lake Tahoe snowmobiling.

 Tahoe Meadows

 Tahoe Meadows is located just west of Mt.
 Rose Summit and is a perfect stop for some snowy fun if you’re traveling between Reno and Incline Village.
 This snow play area is located along both sides of Nevada 431 (Mount Rose Highway), about 15 miles from Reno and the intersection of 431 and U.S. 395.
 The majority of the area is public land within the Humboldt-Toiyabe National Forest with plenty of hills to sled or tube down and open spaces to explore.
-Parking is available along the highway for non-motorized snow play – for those looking for a Tahoe snowmobile adventure, the snowmobile area is on the north side of the highway.
+Parking is available along the highway for non-motorized snow play - for those looking for a Lake Tahoe snowmobile adventure, the snowmobile area is on the north side of the highway.

 Galena Creek